-The high-mobility multipurpose wheeled vehicle (HMMWV or Humvee) is a tactical vehicle designed and produced to replace the US Army’s current tactical vehicles in the 0.25t to 1.25t range.
-It is manufactured by AM General LLC at its Mishawaka industrial plant.
-More than 50 countries and military organisations operate these vehicles.
+The high-mobility multipurpose wheeled vehicle (HMMWV or Humvee) is a tactical vehicle produced for the US Army.
+It is designed to replace the US Army’s tactical vehicles in the 0.25t to 1.25t range.

+In 1979, the US Army issued a draft specification for the new tactical vehicle which led to the development of the Humvee.
+The US Army gave contracts to three contenders, AM General, Chrysler Defense, and Teledyne Continental, to design and develop 11 prototype HMMWVs, comprising of six weapon carriers and five utility vehicles.
+Testing was conducted over rocky hills, deep sand, 60in-deep water, desert heat and arctic snow over 965,606km.
 In 1981, the US Army awarded a contract to AM General to produce additional prototypes of the tactical vehicle for further tests.
-The development and operational testing was conducted in 1982 and, in 1983, the US Army awarded a contract to AM General to manufacture 55,000 HMMWVs of which 39,000 were for the US Army and the remaining vehicles for the US Marine Corps, US Air Force and US Navy.
+The development and operational testing were conducted in 1982.
+In 1983, the US Army awarded a contract to AM General to manufacture 55,000 HMMWVs, of which 39,000 were for the US Army and the remaining vehicles for the US Marine Corps, US Air Force and US Navy.

 In 1989, the HMMWV entered combat as part of Operation Just Cause, the US invasion of Panama.